Drum kit: Four piece with floor tom

-When a floor tom is added to make a four-piece kit, the floor tom is usually 14" for jazz, and 16" otherwise.
-This configuration is usually common in jazz and rock.
-Notable users include Ringo Starr in The Beatles, Mitch Mitchell in the Jimi Hendrix Experience, John Barbata in the Turtles and various jazz drummers throughout the 20th century, including Art Blakey, Buddy Rich and Jo Jones.
-For jazz, which normally emphasizes the use of ride cymbal for swing pattern, the lack of second hanging tom in a four-piece kit allows the cymbal to be positioned closer to the drummer, making them easier to be played.
+When a floor tom is added rather than a mounted tom to make a four-piece kit, the floor tom is usually 14" for jazz, and 16" otherwise.
+Outside of jazz, the four-piece kit is widely used in rock, pop and rhythm and blues.
+In addition, it is also the most common setup for music schools and for novice players.

-If a second hanging tom is used, it is 10" diameter and 8" deep for fusion, or 13" diameter and one inch deeper than the 12" diameter tom.
-Otherwise, a 14" diameter hanging tom is added to the 12", both being 8" deep.
-In any case, both toms are most often mounted on the bass drum with the smaller of the two next to the hi-hats (on the left for a right-handed drummer).
-These kits are particularly useful for smaller venues where space is limited, such as coffeehouses, cafés, hotel lounges, and small pubs.
+Notable users include Ringo Starr of The Beatles, Mitch Mitchell of the Jimi Hendrix Experience, John Barbata of the Turtles, and numerous jazz drummers throughout the 20th century including Art Blakey, Buddy Rich, and Jo Jones.
+For jazz, which normally emphasizes the use of a ride cymbal for swing patterns, the lack of second hanging tom in a four-piece kit allows the cymbal to be positioned closer to the drummer, making it easier to play.